QED1224/Toontown-Resources/README.md

 ### `trackExp` <a name="toon-atk-acc-4"></a>

-`trackExp` was calculated according to the following:
+`trackExp` is calculated according to the following:

 ```
  trackExp = [highest gag level in track - 1] * 10
 ```

-If the track was Toon-up, the above result was halved.
+If the track is Toon-up, the above result is halved.

-This was repeated for every gag within a particular track.
-So, if multiple toons used the *same gag track* (outside of Toon-up and Trap) on the *same target*, the highest `trackExp` was used in the `atkAcc` calculations for all of them.
-The latter requirement is particularly important: In order for weaker gags to inherit an increased `trackExp`, the target(s) of the weaker and stronger gags had to be the same.
+This is repeated for every gag within a particular track.
+So, if multiple toons use the *same gag track* (outside of Toon-up and Trap) on the *same target*, the highest `trackExp` is used in the `atkAcc` calculations for all of them.
+The latter requirement is particularly important: In order for weaker gags to inherit an increased `trackExp`, the target(s) of the weaker and stronger gags must be the same.

 ### `tgtDef` <a name="toon-atk-acc-5"></a>

-In Toon-up calculations, `tgtDef` was always 0.
-For the other tracks, it was assigned the defense value of the strongest cog among the attack's `targetList`.
-In other words, multi-cog attacks always faced the strongest `tgtDef` available since every active cog was in their `targetList`.
-For single-cog attacks it was based on the specific cog the attack had targeted.
+In Toon-up calculations, `tgtDef` is always 0.
+For the other tracks, it is assigned the defense value of the strongest cog among the attack's `targetList`.
+In other words, multi-cog attacks always face the strongest `tgtDef` available since every active cog is in their `targetList`.
+For single-cog attacks it is based on the specific cog the attack targeted.

 Here's a summary of all possible defense values: